 Season with salt to taste, and knead.

 Shape the arepas by taking about 1/4 cup of the dough and forming it into a ball.
-Flatten between your palms into a pancake shape, smoothing cracked edges with your fingers.
+Flatten it between your palms into a pancake shape, smoothing cracked edges with your fingers.
 Flatten pancake until it's about 1/3 inch thick and about 4 inches in diameter.
 Repeat with remaining dough.

 Top the arepas with a thin slice of farmers cheese while still hot or place a slice of cheese between two arepas.
 Serve warm.